-These sweet and sour Mongolian meatballs are tender and juicy made on the stovetop in just 20 mins.
-The brown sugar and soy sauce adds sweetness and color while the vinegar and tomatoes add a sour zing.
-A great crowd pleaser and fun to have around guests.
+These Asian sweet and sour Mongolian meatballs are tender and juicy and made on the stovetop in just 20 mins.
+The brown sugar and soy sauce add sweetness and color, while the vinegar and tomato paste add a sour zing.
+A great treat for family and guests.

 Add the meatballs and sear them on all sides gently turning as they cook.
-Pro tip - if a meatball is suck to the pan means it needs more time so let it.
+I like to cover the pan for the first two minutes.
+Pro tip - If a meatball gets stuck to the pan means it needs more time.
 Try again later.
 If you force them out they will break.

 The nutrition information and metric conversion are calculated automatically.
 I cannot guarantee its accuracy.
 If this data is important to you please verify with your trusted nutrition calculator.
 Thank you